Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 Solutions that do not reach a well-organized structure will be referred to as chaotic.
-Such behavior is observed in large domains, e.g. $L_x=2\pi$ and $L_x=4\pi$.
+Such behavior is observed in large $L_x$ domains.
+For example, single-mode S1 solutions with $k_x=1$ ($L_x=2\pi$) and $k_x=0.5$ ($L_x=4\pi$) are stable as shown in figure \ref{fig:bif_diag_low_Ra_S2T}(a) but DNS initialized by these solutions ultimately exhibit chaotic behavior.
+This is a consequence of the harmonics of the fundamental wavenumber $k_x$ included in the DNS.
 The total salinity in the midplane for $L_x=2\pi$ is shown in figure \ref{fig:DNS_R_rho_40_Pr_7_kx_1_S1}(a), and displays chaotic behavior with multiple downward and upward plumes in the horizontal.
 In order to further characterize the horizontal length scale, we computed $\langle |\mathcal{F}_x(S)|\rangle_t(z;k_x)$ and $\langle |\mathcal{F}_x(u)|\rangle_t(z;k_x)$, where $\mathcal{F}_x(\cdot)$ is the Fourier transform in the $x$-direction and $|\cdot|$ represents the modulus of the obtained complex Fourier coefficients.
 The results are shown in figures \ref{fig:DNS_R_rho_40_Pr_7_kx_1_S1}(b)-(c).
 The $k_x=0$ component of $\langle |\mathcal{F}_x(\cdot)|\rangle_t(z;k_x)$ is related to the amplitude of the horizontal mean $\bar{(\cdot)}_0$ while the $k_x\neq 0$ contributions to $\langle |\mathcal{F}_x(\cdot)|\rangle_t(z;k_x)$ are associated with the harmonic components $\widehat{(\cdot )}$ in the single-mode ansatz \eqref{eq:normal_mode}.
 Figure \ref{fig:DNS_R_rho_40_Pr_7_kx_1_S1}(b) displays a peak at $k_x=0$ that corresponds to the deviation of the mean salinity from its linear profile.
 A second peak around $k_x\approx 9$ in figure \ref{fig:DNS_R_rho_40_Pr_7_kx_1_S1}(b) corresponds to a wavenumber that is close to that providing the largest $Sh$ in the S1 solution shown in figure \ref{fig:bif_diag_low_Ra_S2T}(a).
 However, in the midplane, the peak wavenumber shifts to $k_x= 13$.
-For the horizontal velocity, the plot of $\langle |\mathcal{F}_x(u)| \rangle_t$ in figure \ref{fig:DNS_R_rho_40_Pr_7_kx_1_S1}(c) also reveals a peak at $k_x=9$ but now at multiple locations dominated by regions near the boundaries, with a lower amplitude near $z=1/3$ and $2/3$, the peak region of horizontal velocity $\widetilde{u}$ in the three-layer solution S3 shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(c).
-Furthermore, $\langle |\mathcal{F}_x(u)| \rangle_t$ also shows a local peak at $k_x=1$ near the midplane, resembling the horizontal velocity $\widetilde{u}$ of the two-layer solution S2 shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(c).
-These observations suggest that the unstable S2 and S3 solutions both play a role in the chaotic behavior and that their properties may manifest themselves in the statistics of the chaotic state, cf. \citet{kawahara2001periodic} and the reviews by \citet{kawahara2012significance} and \citet{graham2021exact}.